quellish/LinkedInForMobileDevelopers/manuscript/Introduction.md

 ### Your Profile {#linkedin-search-profile}

-Your profile is the core of your presence on LinkedIn.
+Your profile is the core of your professional presence.
 It contains your work history, skills, education and more.
 The LinkedIn search service indexes the content of your profile for searching.

 Most of this book will focus on your profile.